mjoshd/hyperhdr-ha/README.md

 _Component to integrate with [integration_blueprint][integration_blueprint]._ -->

-# HyperHDR component for Home Assistant
+# HyperHDR custom component for Home Assistant
+HyperHDR is an open source bias lighting implementation which runs on many platforms.

 **This component will set up the following platforms.**